-- One medium pie pumpkin (replace with butternut squash if needed)
+- One medium pie pumpkin (substitute with butternut squash)

-- 6 cups of turkey or chicken broth (homemade with bones is best!)
+- 6 cups turkey, chicken, or veggie broth (homemade is best!)

-- 1 Tbsp of ghee or coconut oil (omit for Kapha types)
+- 1 tablespoon of ghee, olive oil, or coconut oil

 - Optional pinch of cayenne pepper (omit for Pitta types)

 Roasting the Pumpkin: